-A portion of the Company's R&D costs are capitalized each period and amortized on a straightline basis over three years (see the audited consolidated financial statements and related notes for the fiscal year ended June 30, 2022, available at www.sedar.com).
+A portion of the Company's R&D costs are capitalized each period and amortized on a straight-line basis over three years (see the audited consolidated financial statements and related notes for the fiscal year ended June 30, 2022, available at www.sec.gov).

-The engineering expenses incurred, and the development costs amortized during the fourth quarter of fiscal 2022 were \$9.80 million or approximately 16% of revenue, higher than the \$7.48 million in the same quarter last year, mostly as a result of the addition of the NetFortris development team.
-For the quarter ended June 30, 2022, the Company did not have any significant projects that have not yet generated revenue, nor did it have any products or services that are not fully developed, and which are material to the Company.
+The engineering expenses incurred, and the development costs amortized during the first quarter of fiscal 2023 were \$9.43 million.
+This was higher than the \$8.36 million incurred in the same quarter last year, mostly as a result of the addition of the NetFortris development team, but lower as a percentage of revenue at approximately 15% compared to approximately 16%.
+For the quarter ended September 30, 2022, the Company did not have any significant projects that have not yet generated revenue, nor did it have any products or services that are not fully developed, and which are material to the Company.